Battle of Spion Kop: Battle

-As dawn broke, the British discovered that they held only the smaller and lower part of the hilltop of Spion Kop, while the Boers occupied higher ground on three sides of the British position.
+As dawn broke, the British discovered that they held only the topographical crest of Spion Kop, while the military crest was another 150-200 metres further forward and lower than the British position.
+The military crest, on the edge of the plateau, effectively created dead ground in which the Boers could freely move without being seen by the British.
+The Boer positions on Green Hill, Conical Hill, Aloe Knoll and the Twin Peaks were all below the British held crest, but they could all fire upon the British trenches and the British had no heavy weapons on Spion Kop with which to return fire.
 The British had no direct knowledge of the topography of the summit and the darkness and fog had compounded the problem.
 Furthermore, the British trenches were inadequate for all defensive purposes.
 Because the summit of the kop was mostly hard rock, the trenches were at most 40 cm deep and provided an exceptionally poor defensive position – the British infantry in the trenches could not see over the crest of the plateau and the Boers were able to fire down the length of the crescent-shaped trench from the adjacent peaks.

 The Boer generals were not unduly concerned by the news that the British had taken the kop.
 They knew that their artillery on Tabanyama could be brought to bear on the British position and that rifle fire could be brought to bear from parts of the kop not yet occupied by the British.
 However, the Boer generals also knew that sniping and artillery alone would not be sufficient to dislodge the British – and the Boer position was desperately vulnerable.
 If the British immediately established positions on Conical Hill and Aloe Knoll (the two unoccupied kopjes on the kop itself) they could bring their artillery to bear on Tabanyama, threatening the key Boer positions there.
 More importantly, there was a risk that the British would storm Trinity Peaks (Drielingkoppe) to the eastern end of Spion Kop.
 If Twin Peaks fell, the British would be able to turn the Boers' left flank and annihilate the main Boer encampment.
 The Boer generals realised that Spioen Kop would have to be stormed quickly if certain defeat were to be averted.